griestopf/Visual3/content/topic_04_bone_anim/_index.md

 - Move the target object and see how the IK chain follows
 - Adjust the "Chain Length" to control the start of the IK chain within the hierarchy

-## Import and combine several bone animations from Mixamo
+## Import And Combine Several Bone Animations from Mixamo

-## Animation Combining
+Mixamo only supports FBX (various dialects) and Collada (DAE).
+Use FBX!
+Collada Export will look ugly in Blender - at least for the 3D Model (Skin).

-In Mixamo you copy various animations with the same 3D character.
+In Mixamo you can download various animations with the same 3D character - each as a single file.
 In Blender you want to have all animations either so called "Actions" or as individual NLA tracks on the same Character (Armature):

+#### Precaution

+- All animations are downloaded WITH Skin.

-### Combine Animations as Actions tracks
+### Combine Animations as Actions Tracks (easier way)

 - Import the first mixamo file
 - In the Dope Sheet Editor, select "Action Editor"